 Expat in Denmark: The ultimate aim of Expat in Denmark is to make Denmark a more attractive place to work, to live, and to stay.
 By setting up and maintaining national, regional and local expat networks, we hope to benefit both companies that hire foreign professionals, the foreign professionals themselves as well as their accompanying families.

-Expat Lolland Falster: Every month, on the last Wednesday, Galleri Heike Arndt hosts a small get-together for expats in Denmark and danes with global minds living on Lolland Falster.
+Expat Lolland Falster Every month, on the last Wednesday, Galleri Heike Arndt hosts a small get-together for expats in Denmark and danes with global minds living on Lolland Falster.
 This site has been down for a while, so if anyone knows if the group still meets, let us know and will update their link.

 Holstebro International: If you are an expat living in or around the Holstebro Municipality, you should check out this new group.
 They are a group of foreigners who get together on a regular basis for all sorts of different activities and meetings.
 We try to organize events that are also children friendly.
 Free to join.